ADGEfficiency/dsr-rl/PITCHME.md

 In reinforcement learning we can generate more data by acting

 > Deep RL is popular because it’s the only area in ML where it’s socially acceptable to train on the test set

+Data = the agent's experience $(s,a,r,s')$

+It's not clear what we should do with this data - no implicit target

 ---
 ### Reinforcement learning dataset